My reviews often contain spoilers. So consider yourself warned.

 The music also comes up short.
 Marco Beltrami’s score is bland and insubstantial and almost entirely forgettable.
 Nothing could have compared to Pino Donaggio’s soundtrack for the ’76 film and it almost seems like the Carrie ‘13 filmmakers recognized this and decided not to even try.
 The fact that the movie is still so powerful with such a lackluster score is testament to the strength of the performances and Peirce’s talent.

 Portia Doubleday’s formidable foe Chris Hargensen is now more of a conflicted, layered character.
 When she breaks into the school with Billy to rig the blood and gazes out at the darkened gymnasium, seeing the decorations and all that she will be missing, her reaction registers with a searing resonance.
 Peirce’s strength is that she portrays no one as a villain but renders each character, no matter how deeply flawed, as human.
 Chris’s death in this version provides a much more gratifying closure than the original – indeed this scene and the way Peirce has shot and edited it is one of the highlights of the film.
-Peirce also innately understand the catharsis of active involvement and her Carrie enjoys the carnage and destruction she wrecks, whereas De Palma’s operated in an almost catatonic state of removal.
+Peirce also innately understands the catharsis of active involvement and her Carrie enjoys the carnage and destruction she wrecks, whereas De Palma’s operated in an almost catatonic state of removal.

 In this Carrie you also really feel that Sue Snell is giving up something when she asks Tommy to take Carrie to the prom.
 Amy Irving was marvelous as the ’76 Sue but it never truly seemed like she was making a sacrifice.
 Peirce gives us a very good scene in which Chris challenges Sue’s good deed and throws all of her hidden fears and insecurities in her face.